-In the latter half of 2003, our UGG brand received increased publicity and experienced heightened demand that was ahead of our expectations.
-As a result of the rapid growth in demand, we sold out of key UGG product early in the season, and given the long lead times required to replenish our inventory levels, we were unable to fill many retailer reorders and many direct Internet and catalog orders.
+In the latter half of 2003, our UGG brand received increased media exposure, which contributed to broader public awareness of the UGG brand and significantly increased demand for the collection.
+We believe that the increased media focus on UGG was driven by the product s unique styling and resulting brand name identification, Australian heritage and adoption by high-profile film and television celebrities as a favored footwear brand.
+We believe this increased media attention has enabled us to introduce the brand to consumers much faster than we would have ordinarily been able to.
+As a result of the subsequent rapid growth in demand, we sold out of key UGG products early in the season, and given the long lead times required to replenish our inventory levels, we were unable to fill many retailer reorders and many direct Internet and catalog orders.
 Continuing a strategy utilized with our UGG casual line, we have begun shifting a portion of our UGG sheepskin boot production from factories in Australia to a factory in China where the production capacity is much greater and quality standards are comparable.
 We expect to receive our first deliveries of sheepskin boots from the China factory in March 2004.